breadli428/eth-computational-models-of-motion/README.md

 ### Ex.3 Stable Simulation (baseline - 20%)

 Well, in fact, this is super normal.
 I hope you already figured out what the problem is.
 If not...
 I will give you a hint.
 Did you notice that the trajectory of the projectile object (in **Projectile** scene) differs from the analytical trajectory (red)?
 Why it's the case?

+> Since we have been using explicit Euler method to perform numerical integration in the **discretized** system dynamics and the total energy of the system increases when the explicit Euler method is applied.
+This behavior is escalated with the growth of step size, which indicates that the explicit Euler method overshoots for strongly attractive fixed-points and large time steps.
+Thus, it makes sense to use a more stable time integration method that conserves the energy.
+To this end, symplectic Euler method has been applied.

 Okay, if you know why, then it's pretty clear what we need to do for making our rigid body simulator more stable.
 Your task is making our simulator stable enough so that we can simulate springs with *dt = 1/30* (simulation rate, 30Hz). **Record a demo video ~ 30 secs that shows all three simulation scenes and upload it to this repository with a name "demo1.mp4".** Do a double check if your video can be played without any additional encoding/decoding.
 It's also fine to upload your video to YouTube and add its link to on the top of this README.md.
 If I cannot play or access your video until the deadline, you won't get full points.